lucidsoftware/closure-typescript-example/README.md

 The changes which make this possible have not been committed upstream.
 Discussion around these changes can be found at https://github.com/angular/angular/issues/8550.
 The discussion is not exhaustive.
-If you have any questions, the build process and changes to the code are the best documentation.
+If you have any questions, the build process and changes to the source of the dependencies are the best documentation.

 ## Docker
 A Docker container exists for this repository.
 To see the project in action,